ZeinabTeimoori/ML/README.md

 Then open jupyter.

-For gpu activation on MacOSX-arm64 use "tf_gpu.yml" file.
+For gpu/mps activation on MacOSX-arm64 use "tf_gpu.yml" or "torch_gpu.yml" files.

-You can test the gpu env by running "gpu_test.ipynb" file.
+You can test the gpu/mps env by running "gpu_test.ipynb" file in the correct targeted env.